 In ExpenseBot: open the Bill Client tool, select the client tag and date range.
 Tagged expenses appear as selectable line items.
 Add your labor fee manually.
 The tool generates a consolidated invoice with all line items and the correct tax calculation if you're GST/HST or VAT registered.

-Before you send: check the profit-by-client view for this client to verify the margin is what you expected.
+Before you send: ask the ExpenseBot AI chat for profit by client for this client to verify the margin is what you expected.
 If vendor costs ran higher than projected, now is the time to catch it — before the invoice goes out or after, depending on your contract terms.

 The Tax Trap — Passthrough Revenue Is Still Income